Bersaelor/Talks/MillionStars-Moebius-Piter/HowToFitMillionStars.md

 # Alignment (C Knowledge to the Rescue!)

-* modern CPU's lay out data types so memory access is fast
+* modern CPUs lay out data types so memory access is fast

 * each type has a _memory aligment_
   1. `char` can start anywhere